-2 hrs three times a month/1 credit per semester
+2 hrs three times a month/1 credit per semester Orchestral Performance Faculty and guest symphonic artists

-A four semester sequence of coaching sessions on the ensemble techniques of orchestral performance as applied to a two-year survey of the major works of the symphonic repertoire.
+A four semester sequence of coaching sessions on the ensemble techniques of orchestral performance as applied to a twoyear survey of the major works of the symphonic repertoire.
 Each semester students perform in at least six sectional instrument coachings; three brass or woodwind rehearsals conducted by a specialist; and, at the end of the semester, in either a string or combined brass, woodwind, and percussion orchestral reading conducted by a distinguished conductor.